rxdi/graphqj/README.md

 ## Features

+- Graphql Voyager available
 - Helps with prototyping MVP
-- Creates graphql server from JSON file
 - In about a minute you have working graphql API
-- Graphql Voyager available
 - Graphiql included in the pack for easy development
+- Watch and rebuild GQL Schema dynamically without restarting server
+- It provides HotRealod of Graphql Schema without rebuilding or restarting application.Everyting is happening on Runtime.
 ### What is `@rxdi/graphqj`

-- Tool for creating Graphql backend from JSON for testing purposes and Client MVP's
+- Tool for creating Graphql backend from Different source for testing purposes and Client MVP's

 ### What is not `@rxdi/graphqj`